Dzunisani-P/COGScripts/README.md

 ## Overview

 The purpose of this repository is to provide a pipeline for creating and curating a COG-based protein database.
-The workflow involves several steps:
+This workflow broadly includes the following steps:

-1. **Query Gene Data**: Query the UniProt API for genes listed in a CSV or TSV file.
+1. **Initial Gene Query**: Query the UniProt API for genes listed in a CSV or TSV file.
 2. **Filter Results**: Apply filtering steps to generate subsets based on taxonomic relevance.
-3. **Refine Data**: Refine the data to reduce redundancy and prepare it for further analysis.
+3. **Refine Data**: Refine the data to reduce redundancy.
-4. **Final Curation**: The final dataset is curated for integration into downstream metaproteomic analysis.
+4. **Database Construction**: The final database is constructed using the protein sequences for each protein in the refined datasets for integration into downstream metaproteomic analysis.

 ---